The Fates and Faith of a Chess Master

 On social media, where altruism is held up to scrutiny and almost everyone is studied with suspicion by opposing factions, the 29-year-old’s work appears to be uniformly admired and unreservedly supported.
 He received The Future Awards Africa Prize for Community Action in 2021 and, after the visits of Evra and the High Commissioner, was named Leadership newspaper’s Social Impact Person of 2022, and this year, for Children’s Day, former Vice President Yemi Osinbajo hosted him and the children.

-The charity industry thrives on stories of children surviving a dark history, but Onakoya told me that repeating the same thing had worn him out, and that, after doing a few TEDx Talks, he had declined five more invitations.
+The charity industry thrives on stories of people surviving dark histories, but Onakoya told me that repeating the same thing had worn him out, and that, after doing a few TEDx Talks, he had declined five more invitations.
 “But I’ve been thinking,” he added, “what else do I want the world to know?
 What new insight do I want to share?
 What are those untold stories that, you know, I’ve never really had to talk about?”

 Chess in Slums Africa